Malcolm Shaw (footballer): Club career

+Early career

 In 2017, he played with National Premier Soccer League club Erie Commodores FC.
 He scored three goals during the season, helping Erie win the East Conference Division.
 He was named to the 2017 NPSL Midwest Conference East Division Second Team Best XI.

 In 2018, Shaw joined Råslätts SK in the Swedish fourth tier.
-He scored his first goal on April 21, in a 2-0 victory over Hässleholms IF.
+He scored his first goal on April 21, in a 2–0 victory over Hässleholms IF.

 In February 2019, he signed with Assyriska IK in the third tier Ettan Södra.
-On May 30, he scored his first goals for the club, netting both goals in a 2-0 victory over Landskrona.
+On May 30, he scored his first goals for the club, netting both goals in a 2–0 victory over Landskrona.

 In 2020, he was set to move to IFK Värnamo, however, due to the COVID-19 pandemic, that move was not able to be completed.
 He was then set to set to the United States to trial with a USL club in Nebraska, however, he was unable to enter the country as his US passport did not arrive on time and he instead returned to Canada.

+Atlético Ottawa

 In June 2020, he signed a contract with Canadian Premier League expansion club Atlético Ottawa, after initially joining the club on a trial, after the club came across his profile on Transfermarkt.
-He scored a goal in his debut for the club on August 15 in a 2-2 draw against York9 FC.
-He helped Ottawa record their first ever victory, scoring a long-distance strike in a 2-0 victory over Cavalry FC, on August 27, 2020.
+He scored a goal in his debut for the club on August 15 in a 2–2 draw against York9 FC.
+He helped Ottawa record their first ever victory, scoring a long-distance strike in a 2–0 victory over Cavalry FC, on August 27, 2020.
 He was a leading figure of the CPL player-led Black Lives Matter showing of solidarity that season.

 In January 2021, he re-signed with the club.
 On July 21, 2021, Shaw scored a brace against Pacific FC.
 On August 14, 2021, Shaw scored Ottawa's first ever goal at their home stadium against HFX Wanderers FC.
 In 2021, he led the team in scoring with 10 goals, also leading the team in shots and shots on target.
 Shaw was named the Capital City Supporters Group Golden Scarf winner as their player of the season for 2021.
 In January 2022, he once again extended his contract, signing for an additional two seasons, with a club option for 2024.
+He departed the club after the 2023 season.

+Cavalry FC

+In April 2024, Shaw signed a one-year contract with an option for a further year with Canadian Premier League side Cavalry FC.

+Galway United

+In June 2025, Shaw signed for League of Ireland Premier Division club Galway United.
+On 14 November Shaw announced that he had departed the club after only half a season.